 Never use a scraper or anything that will mar the paint.
 If a plate is bent, sometimes the aluminum is flexible enough that you can simply bend it back to its original shape.
 Sticker goo is trickier.
 There are collectors with more extensive experience in this department that you can use as a resource.

 Some collectors will repaint plates with chipped or faded paint, or hire a professional to do so.
 The aim is to restore the plate to as close to its original version as possible.
 The benefit is two-fold: aesthetically it can look better, and it may increase the value of the plate.
 If the person doing the job is not skilled, however, you could end up with a mess on your hands.
 It must also be worth repainting; that is, a badly rusted old plate where the original colors are hardly distinguishable is a good candidate for repaint.
 But a 2002 plate that was exposed to too much sun is not, because you can probably just get the same kind of plate easily.
 Some collectors believe a repaint automatically makes the plate lose value.
 If you think the plate you are buying is a repaint, ask—an honest collector or dealer will tell you.

 You’ll want to store your plates properly to maintain their beauty and value.
 For those not on display, the best way to do this is by using plastic bags.
 And lucky for us, perfect sleeves are easily available.
-They fit the plate snugly, but loose enough that the plate is easy to slide out.
 They are perfectly clear so that you don’t have to remove the bag to get a good look at the plate.
 The bag will ward off physical damage without adding weight or bulk to your collection.
 I have always obtained these bags from other collectors.